signaloid/C0-microSD-Hardware/docs/hardware-overview/signaloid-soc/communication-scheme.md

 ```

 ## SD interface addressing
-Following are the address offsets for communication with the C0-microSD over the SD interface while in **Signaloid Core** mode.
+Following are the address offsets for communication with the C0-microSD over the SD interface while in **Signaloid SoC** mode.

 | Address space                 | Address Start | Size    | Host Operation | Description                       |
 | ----------------------------- | ------------- | ------- | -------------- | --------------------------------- |